-You used to walk to work, bask on the beach, and spend Sunday mornings sitting in bright outdoor cafes.
+You used to walk to work, bask under the sun, and spend Sunday mornings sitting in bright outdoor cafes.
 But now that your outdoor time consists primarily of quick sprints to the grocery store or brief moments on your stoop for a breath of fresh air, it can mean coming into contact with the sun way less often.
-So what happens to the body when you don’t get enough sunlight, and how much sun do we actually need?
+So what happens to the body when you don't get enough sunlight, and how much sun do we actually need?

 Dr. Anna Cabeca, a physician and author of The Hormone Fix, tells HelloGiggles that we need to be in sunlight for about 10 to 20 minutes each day to feel our best.
 Of course, it’s still the right choice to stay inside during quarantine for the most part.
 But you can certainly go out whenever you want with the goal of catching a few rays—as long as you wear a mask and socially distance.

 But if you want to know the slew of symptoms that can begin to form if you never see the light of day and how, over time, they can impact your body, read below to see what experts had to say.

 Typically, the body feels awake in the morning when the sun rises and starts to get tired as the day goes on, before finally feeling ready for bed once it’s dark.
 But if you don’t get enough sunlight, that internal clock—also known as your circadian rhythm—can easily be thrown off.

 “Almost every hormone in your body is released according to this ‘clock,’ including hormones that tell your body it is time for some restful sleep,” Dr. Cabeca says.
 “How does your clock get ‘set’?
 Well, it has a lot to do with your eyes detecting light and dark.”